allenap/rust-petname/README.md

 A [petname][petname-intro] library and command-line tool in [Rust][rust-lang].
 Dustin Kirkland's [petname][] project is the inspiration for this project.
-The word lists and command-line UX here are taken from that project.
+The word lists and command-line UX here are taken from there.
 Check it out!
 Dustin also maintains libraries for [Python 2 & 3][petname-py], and [Golang][petname-go].

 [rust-lang]: https://www.rust-lang.org/